kubernetes/minikube/site/content/en/docs/tutorials/running_minikube_on_aws_ec2.md

 ## Notes

 {{% pageinfo %}}
-minikube is **not intended for production Kubernetes hosting** — for that, use EKS or self-managed clusters.
+minikube is **not intended for production Kubernetes hosting** — for that, use a managed or self-managed Kubernetes cluster (see the Kubernetes [production environment](https://kubernetes.io/docs/setup/production-environment/) docs).
 This guide treats EC2 as an extension of your local development environment, like a remote dev box.
 {{% /pageinfo %}}

 {{% pageinfo %}}
 This page refers to third-party products and services (Amazon EC2, Ubuntu).
 The minikube project authors aren't responsible for those third-party products or services.
-See the [CNCF website guidelines](https://www.cncf.io/website-guidelines/) for more details.
+See the [CNCF website guidelines](https://github.com/cncf/foundation/blob/main/policies-guidance/website-guidelines.md) for more details.
 {{% /pageinfo %}}